nerodrakar/PAREPY/framework_samplingAlgStructuralAnalysis.md

 <h4><i>Automatic process</i></h4>

 <p align = "justify" id = "arch">
-The algorithm runs ten times the objective function and chooses the method process to spend the minimum amount of time.
+The algorithm runs ten times the objective function and chooses the achitecture to spend the minimum amount of time.
 </p>

 ```python